 - I don't care if I write at all.

-Sometimes there are various degrees of fatigue and manners of unavoidable circumstances that contribute to the writer's apathy.
+Sometimes, there are various degrees of fatigue and manners of unavoidable circumstances that contribute to writer's apathy.
 But it typically follows the same pattern for me.
 Wow, I feel somewhat pathetic resolving my dilemma in that way.
 But I believe most of us writers have been there.

 So let's circle back to our first verbal definition.
 How do we find solutions to these three components?
 What sort of esoteric abstract chemist’s madness can we resolve here?